TomMoritz-Git/jupylabel/README.md

 # jupylabel
-A quick and easy way to label your image dataset from a jupyter notebook.
+A quick and easy way to label your image dataset from a jupyter notebook.<br>
 The project was done is ~1h so don't expect comments, clean error handlers, etc.

 ### Getting started